psychemedia/storytelling-notes/matty_groves.md

 LITTLE MUSGRAVE AND LADY BARNARD

-A broadside printed for Henry Gosson (C) appears to be the earliest impression known, but it has not so good a text as A. The ballad is quoted in Beaumont and Fletcher: 's Knight of the Burning Pestle (about 1611), act v, scene 3, and in other old plays. : ' Little Musgrave: ' is entered to Francis Coules in the Stationers: ' Registers, June 24, 1630.
+A broadside printed for Henry Gosson (C) appears to be the earliest impression known, but it has not so good a text as A. The ballad is quoted in Beaumont and Fletcher's Knight of the Burning Pestle (about 1611), act v, scene 3, and in other old plays.
+'Little Musgrave' is entered to Francis Coules in the Stationers' Registers, June 24, 1630.

 A

 'Little Musgrave and the Lady Barnard.' a.
-Wit Restord, 1658, in the reprint : ' Facetiz,: ' London, 1817, 1, 298. b.
+Wit Restord, 1658, in the reprint 'Facetiz,' London, 1817, 1, 298. b.
 Wit and Drollery, 1682, p.
 81.

 1 As it fell one holy-day,
 Hay downe